Mathematics & Statistics Awareness Month: Meet a Statistician Series Roundup

 Statistics is one of the fastest-growing career fields, and opens doors to a wide range of opportunities.
 According to the Bureau of Labor Statistics, statistics has projected growth rate of 31 percent between 2018 and 2028.

-Last month, This is Statistics celebrated Mathematics and Awareness Month (MASAM) by highlighting work of expert statisticians in a variety of fields.
+This is Statistics celebrated Mathematics and Awareness Month (MASAM) by highlighting work of expert statisticians in a variety of fields.

-Every Thursday in April, we hosted live Q&A sessions with statisticians and data scientists from across the country for students to learn how a career in statistics can allow them to work in multiple sectors including education, marketing, sports, and healthcare, create solutions to real-world problems, and help fulfill their personal goals.
+In April 2020, we hosted live Q&A sessions with statisticians and data scientists from across the country for students to learn how a career in statistics can allow them to work in multiple sectors including education, marketing, sports, and healthcare, create solutions to real-world problems, and help fulfill their personal goals.

 Check out more information on our featured statisticians and their Q&A sessions below.